Installation of air compressors and accessories, air piping, vacuum, blowers and pneumatics

 To make sure your compressor is sufficiently cooled, the following measures can be adopted:

-- This is done with an exhaust fan: we will install an exhaust fan if the temperature inside the compressor room exceeds 5 ˚C.
+- Exhaust fan: we will install an exhaust fan if the temperature inside the compressor room exceeds 5 ˚C.

-- Forced ventilation with ducts: We will ensure the hot air exhaust from the compressor is diverted through ducts when it is installed in an enclosed area.
+- Ducts: we will ensure the hot air exhaust from the compressor is diverted through ducts when it is installed in an enclosed area.
+We have a ducting calculator.

 Compressed Air Controls will make sure that the electrical service voltage matches the voltage on the compressor nameplate (located inside the electrical cabinet) before installing the compressor